 Denver Adventure – Final Chapter

-Just as my life took a new turn, so did the weather.
+Just as my life took this new turn, so did the weather.
 January rang out the comfortable mild days and rang in frigid temperatures and blizzards of snow.
 I was amazed how dramatically Denver’s winter vacillated between sunny warmth and biting cold.
-Thankfully, after every tempest the sun quickly returned and the mounds of snow rapidly melted.
+Thankfully, after every tempest the sun quickly returned, and the mounds of snow melted rapidly.

 It was tough.

 Not having a car curtailed my options.
 In fact, it was a huge obstacle.
 Before responding to any advertisement, I had to be certain the bus route near me would service the office’s location.
 One prospect seemed to be a good fit.
 The University of Denver was looking for a secretary for the Business Department Dean.
 I was amply qualified, loved academic environments, and knew free classes might be a perk.
 Best of all, the campus was on my bus route.

 Thank God for Irish luck.
 The university called me soon after I mailed my resume, and an interview was scheduled.

 The Big Day arrived.
 Bedecked in high heels and a navy-blue power suit, I must have been quite a comical sight walking on the shoulder of the four-lane highway, making my way to the bus stop as cars incessantly whizzed by.

 I was excited.
 The University was lovely, the interview went well, and I enjoyed the people I met.
 On the ride home I was tired but optimistic.